-Apps tab (if necessary) > > Networks tab > Bluetooth. - 2 Tap end to turn Bluetooth on. - 3 Tap Search for devices to view the visible devices in range. - 4 Choose the device you want to pair with from the list and follow any subsequent instructions to complete pairing.
+- 1 From the Home screen, tap (iii) > Apps tab (if necessary) > (iii) > Networks tab > Bluetooth - 2 Tap e to turn Bluetooth on. - 3 Tap Search to view the visible devices in range. - 4 Choose the device you want to pair with from the list and follow any subsequent instructions to complete pairing.
 Once the paring is successful, your phone connects to the other device.